East Coast Swing: Single-time Swing

 For "step, step, rock step," the rock step occurs on beats 5 and 6, but the overall progression remains the same.

+Standard ECS (Lindy Swing)

 The normal steps can be substituted with a triple step or double step "step-tap" or "kick-step" instead of a single step.
 This is commonly used during songs when a slower tempo makes the single step difficult (an example progression would be "rock step, triple step, triple step").

 Timing

-Because East Coast uses a six step pattern with music employing 4 beats per measure, three measures of music are required to complete two sets of steps, as shown in the following table.
+Because East Coast uses a six-step pattern with music employing four beats per measure, three measures of music are required to complete two sets of steps, as shown in the following table.